Bils1na/first_tg_bot/README.md

 # first_tg_bot
-It's attempt make tg bot.
+This is an attempt to make a tg bot.